Bradley Deckelbaum is the fourth generation of his developer family, continuing a 100-year legacy from Canada to Florida.

 After Georgetown Law School and a stint in New York commercial real estate Gordon’s son Bradley joined the family business in 2002.
 Bradley’s legal mind and sensitivity to a broader market added a new dimension to the development concepts that the firm has initiated.

 In Florida, the family business has now developed over 2000 homes and condominiums with a value in excess of $1 billion.
-Riva combines this hundred-year record of unbroken success and stability with the latest in 21st-century design and technology.
+The new Riva Fort Lauderdale condos for sale combines this hundred-year record of unbroken success and stability with the latest in 21st-century design and technology.